rramo012/boldgrid-editor/readme.txt

 == Changelog ==

 = 1.2.5 InProgress =
+* New feature:	JIRA WPB-2065	Added column dragging to empty areas within row.
+* New feature:	JIRA WPB-2065	Added column resizing from first column on the left boundary.
+* New feature:	JIRA WPB-2065	Empty columns will be automatically deleted while resizing within a row.
 * New feature:	JIRA WPB-2065	Added border color control to boxes.
 * New feature:	JIRA WPB-2065	Row resizing now works in nested rows.
 * New feature:	JIRA WPB-2065	Add theme section fonts to font selection.